chnm/model-articles/content/articles/blocknewman.md

 {{% notation title="Big Questions" %}}
-Paragraphs like this displays my own interests in the structure of the academy, not just intellectual products.
-At the time I wrote this, institutional efforts at addressing the continued marginalization of various underrepresented minorities in academia were just ramping up.
+Paragraphs like this displays my own interests in the structure of the academy, not just its intellectual products.
+At the time I wrote this article, institutional efforts aimed at addressing the continued marginalization of various underrepresented minorities in academia were just ramping up.
 I continue to believe that any analysis of scholarship requires simultaneous attention to the structural conditions under which